Phishing Explained: Everything You Need to Know About Phishing Scams

 If you think you’ve fallen for a phishing scam, and you did click a link and enter personal info, or give info to someone or a site you do not think is reliable, then there are a couple of things you need to do.
 Firstly, change all of your passwords.
 All of them.
 Maybe you only entered your email password, but it doesn’t matter, your accounts may be connected in ways you don’t know about, so change every password that you can think of.

 Secondly, contact ActionFraud to make a report.
 This will help protect you.
 Should a phisher use your info to open a credit card account, for example, you will be able to show the credit card company your ActionFraud report to prove that your personal details were stolen.

 Finally, keep an eye on all of your data.
-Watch your bank statements carefully to ensure that no suspicious transactions are taking place, watch your email (including the “sent” email box) to be sure no one else is using it, and anything else you can think of.
+Watch your bank statements and credit reports carefully to ensure that no suspicious transactions are taking place, watch your email (including the “sent” email box) to be sure no one else is using it, and anything else you can think of.
 None of these things will completely solve the problem, but they should mean that you notice issues if they arise and can deal with them quickly.
 If in doubt and in need of more advice, contact your local Citizen’s Advice Bureau.

 Phishing Happens: Don’t Let it Happen to You

 Phishing is popular because it works.
 These people or companies send out hundreds of thousands of emails a day and statistically, some of them are going to be successful.
 But by being aware and vigilant you don’t have to fall victim to phishers.
 Be careful, and remember, don’t click on links in emails you’re not sure about!